clintcarter1999/TextEmAllCodeExercise/README.md

 # # Text-Em-All Back End Coding Challenge Submission

-This is a coding challenge provided by [Text-Em-All](https://www.text-em-all.com/).
+This is a coding challenge provided by [Text-Em-All](https://www.text-em-all.com/) I found the challenge fun.

 The original challenge was provided here:  https://github.com/callemall/tea-c-sharp-challenge